The debate about whether readers prefer ebooks over books rages on in the media.

 I suppose the devastation of our forests around the world, and the resulting climate change is worth ignoring if you write for the Washington Post.

-Worse is the article in Gizmodo, E-Books Will Never Replace Print, Because E-Books Are Stagnant and Poorly Designed, as the headline seems to have nothing to do with the article.
+Worse is the article in Gizmodo, E-Books Will Never Replace Print, Because Ebooks Are Stagnant and Poorly Designed, but the headline seems to have nothing to do with the article.

-It’s just clickbait being used as a means to continue the demonisation of ebooks and ebook devices.
+It’s just a clickbait line as a means to continue the demonization of ebooks and ebook devices.

 When it gets to arguments that are this pathetic, it is clear that there is a concerted campaign by mainstream media against ebooks.

-But it is about as logical as conducting a campaign against smartphones, which of course are used to read ebooks.
+But it is about as logical as conducting a campaign against smartphones, which of course, people use to read ebooks.

 Burn the ebooks?
 Now that slogan rings a bell.

-It really is time to laugh at all this propaganda.
+It is time to laugh at all this propaganda.